junxit/us-congress-bills-111/bill.md

 - **(3)** The term prepaid calling card provider has the meaning given the term prepaid calling card provider by section 64.5000(b) of the Federal Communications Commission’s regulations (47 C.F.R.
 64.5000(b)).
 Such term shall also include—
   - **(A)** a provider of a prepaid calling card that uses VoIP service or a successor protocol; and
   - **(B)** a provider of a prepaid calling card that allows users to pay in advance for a specified amount of minutes through an electronic or other mechanism.
 - **(4)** The term prepaid calling card distributor means any entity or person that purchases prepaid calling cards from a prepaid calling card provider or another prepaid calling card distributor and sells, re-sells, issues, or distributes such cards to one or more distributors of such cards or to one or more retail sellers of such cards.
+Such term shall not include—
+  - **(A)** any retail seller whose only activity with respect to the sale of prepaid calling cards is point-of-sale transactions with end-user customers; or
+  - **(B)** any person whose only activity with respect to the sale of prepaid calling cards is the transport or delivery of such cards.
 - **(5)** The term wireless hybrid service is defined as a service that integrates both commercial mobile radio service (as defined by section 20.3 of the Federal Communications Commission’s regulations (47 C.F.R.
 20.3)) and VoIP service.
 - **(6)** The term VoIP service has the meaning given the term interconnected Voice over Internet protocol service by section 9.3 of the Federal Communications Commission’s regulations (47 C.F.R.
 9.3).
 Such term shall include any voice calling service that utilizes a voice over Internet protocol or any successor protocol in the transmission of the call.
 - **(7)** The term fees includes all charges, fees, taxes, or surcharges applicable to a prepaid calling card that are—